-The trouble is that thieves aren’t always as stupid as the ones on “COPS,” and some of them have cleverly designed what are referred to as “ATM skimmers” to swipe your card and bank information as you swipe your card.
-These skimmers are popping up all over the place – in the United States and elsewhere – so it’s now a very good idea to pay extra attention to that bank machine before you put your card in the slot.
+The trouble is that thieves aren’t always as stupid as the ones on COPS, and some of them have cleverly designed what are referred to as “ATM skimmers” to swipe your card and bank information as you swipe your card.
+These skimmers are utilized by thieves all over the world, so it’s good idea to pay extra attention to that bank machine before you put your card in the slot.

 What is an ATM card skimmer?